turbot/pipes-docs/docs/integrations/azure.md

 The Azure Integration allows you to automatically import a connection folder hierarchy that mirrors your Azure Organization folder structure, with a connection folder for each Azure management group and a [connection](/pipes/docs/connections) for each subscription in your Azure organization.

-The Azure integration will automatically keep the configuration up to date as your organization changes, adding, removing, and modifying connections and folders as subscriptions and management groups are created, deleted, or changed in your Azure Organization.
+The Azure integration will automatically keep the configuration up to date as your organization changes, adding, removing, and modifying connections and folders as subscriptions and management groups are created, deleted, or changed in your Azure organization.

 ## Creating the Azure Integration